 Self-employment Income Support Scheme (SEISS) update

-The government’s self-employment income support scheme has also been extended.
-Those eligible will be able to claim a second and final grant in August which will be up to 70% of average monthly trading profits capped at £6,570.
+The Government’s self-employment income support scheme has also been extended.
+Those eligible will be able to claim a third grant which will be up to 80% of average monthly trading profits capped at £7,500.

 For more information see the SEISS section below or visit GOV.UK

 If not eligible for the job retention scheme people may be able to claim Universal Credit depending on individual or family circumstances.

 From 30 March 2020, the way Universal Credit is worked out for claimants who are self-employed has changed due to Covid-19.
 Payments are no longer calculated using an assumed level of earnings called the ‘minimum income floor’.

 Mortgages and credit cards